MrZik/Learn-JS/README.md

 # Learn-JS

-I will be posting my js files here while learning the programming language.
+From zero to hero is the goal!
+All javascript,html,css will be posted here and will be seperated by folders.

 I will be learning from the following sources: https://leetcode.com/ ,